stuhunter4/cars_in_movies_project/README.md

 * Sometimes, a top grossing film will feature a "made-for-movie," fictitious vehicle with a real auto brand represented (e.g. futuristic sci-fi films with Audi branded flying cars).
 While this is clearly an instance of product placement marketing, the data for that category is incomplete and absent from the larger dataset of real, nonfictional vehicles.
 * Since monthly data was not as complete for all cars as annual data was, this study is unable to do a more granular, and perhaps more accurate, examination of sales data over time.
 * Many of the vehicles in this project have a longer sales history beginning before the earliest year featured, 2009, which is likely relevant to any conclusions about potential patterns.
-* After looking at other research projects of a similar nature, a common metric used to measure the efficacy of product placement (besides sales) is feeback via changes in web traffic, and sentiment analysis of social media (i.e. twitter).
+* After looking at other related research projects, a common metric used to measure the efficacy of product placement (besides sales) is feeback via changes in web traffic, and sentiment analysis of social media (e.g. twitter).
 Such data for the entirety of the period in this analysis is not available for free.
-Other common metric that are available, but not used in this analysis, include stock data and total sales data for each brand, as opposed to looking at individual vehicles here.
+Other common metrics that are available, but not used in this analysis, include stock data and total sales data for each brand.
 Including some or all of these variables could solve the limitations presented above.
 * When calculating correlation coefficient for sales, % change against movie appearance details, the sample size was too small (7>n<12).
 * Many cars did not have more than 7 years of data, excluding them from any correlation calculations.
 * Project too large in scope, and given the selection process for finding associations in the data, any findings for one car or group of cars cannot be generalized to other cars/groups.